MetodyPetrov/plant-store/README.md

-7) From MongoDB Compass create a database named Store (capitalized), and also create two collections in it (named accounts and offers).
+7) From MongoDB Compass create a database named "Store" (capitalized), and also create two collections in it (named "accounts" and "offers").

-8) Import the contents of these two collections from the files Store.accounts.json and Store.offers.json which are available in the root folder of this Git repo.
+8) Import the contents of these two collections from the files "Store.accounts.json" and "Store.offers.json" which are available in the root folder of this Git repo.